Norinco HP9-1

 The Norinco HP9-1, also known as the Norinco N870-14.00 and Norinco M982, is a short pump action shotgun made by weapons manufacturer Norinco (North China Industries Corporation).

-Description
+Design

 This 12 gauge smoothbore shotgun has a 14-inch (36 cm) barrel and a rust-resistant parkerized finish.

 It is also available with 12.5-inch (31.75 cm) and 18-inch barrel (45.72 cm) variants.
 Different sights are available as well, ranging from traditional bead sights to ghost ring sights.

 The Norinco HP9 is a copy of the Remington 870, a widely distributed design no longer under patent protection, and most of the parts interchange freely.

 Legality

 In the United States

 In 1993, the import of most Norinco firearms and ammunition into the United States was blocked under new trade rules when China's permanent normal trade relations status was renewed.

 The prohibition did not apply to sporting shotguns or shotgun ammunition, however.

 Longer barreled versions (18" minimum) are also available for purchase in the US, where ownership of short barreled shotguns requires a $200 tax stamp.

 In the United States, where other Norinco products are specifically non-importable, this gun is imported and sold under the names Norinco Hawk 982 and Interstate Hawk 982.